QANTAS: Forgotten Heroes of Qantas Flight QF72!

-We the undersigned respectfully call on the Australian Prime Minister The Hon Scott Morrison MP, Chief Executive Officer of Qantas Group, Mr. Alan Joyce to please acknowledge and recognise publicly, on behalf of the Australian Government, Qantas Captain Kevin Sullivan (Ret.), First Officer Peter Lipsett, and Second Officer Ross Hayes as Australian National Heroes for their extraordinary and outstanding contribution to Australian Aviation and to the Australian Nation.
+We are also respectfully calling on the Australian Prime Minister, The Hon.
+Scott Morrison MP, to please acknowledge and recognise publicly, on behalf of the Australian Government, Qantas Captain Kevin Sullivan (Ret.), First Officer Peter Lipsett, and Second Officer Ross Hales, as Australian National Heroes for their commendable and outstanding contribution to Australian Aviation and to the Australian Nation.

 Against all odds, these courageous men skillfully pulled off one of the most remarkable near-death escapes in aviation history when they critically handled and recovered a falling aircraft from the sky not once but twice when all they could see was the Indian Ocean.

 Their selfless act, courage, and cool-headed actions under extreme pressure ensured the lives of 315 passengers and crew was safely back in their hands.
-119 passengers were injured (nine seriously) in what was described by many of the passengers as the "Terror Flight from Hell!"
+119 passengers were injured, twelve seriously, in what was described by many of the passengers as the "Terror Flight from Hell!"

-Sullivan a born American (who calls Australia his home) served in the U.S. Navy deployed on the USS America during the Iran-Contra Hostage Crisis as a Top Gun Fighter Pilot.
+Sullivan a born American (who calls Australia his home) is a former U.S. Navy Top Gun fighter pilot.
 Sullivan had no option but to execute a military manoeuvre to safely land the Qantas Airbus A330 aircraft.
 A move that was familiar territory for Sullivan having practiced it many times in the Navy for similar situations.
 In doing so, he and his crew cautiously avoided the possibility of another sudden nosedive which would have been catastrophic and fatal.

-Below are just some of the many comments from letters forwarded to Qantas Care from passengers on Qantas Flight 72.
-Names have been withheld as respect to their privacy at this time.
+Below are just some of the many comments from letters received from some of the passengers.
+Names have been withheld as respect to their privacy.